lttng-event-rule — Common LTTng event rule specification

 user:tracepoint

-The full name of the tracepoint from which LTTng creates E
+The full name of the tracepoint from which LTTng creates E.

 Note that the full name of a user space tracepoint is

-is the tracepoint provider
+PROVIDER:NAME, where PROVIDER is the tracepoint provider

-is the tracepoint name.
+name and NAME is the tracepoint name.

 jul:logging